transcending1/Review/admin/subpage/modules/module_doc/Random Forest Regression.md

 ### 4.criterion
-+ Description

-The function to measure the quality of a split.
-Sup ported criteria are "mse" for the mean squa red error, which is equal to variance reduction as feature selection criterion, and "mae" for the mean absolute error.
+'The function to measure the quality of a split.
+Sup\n             ported criteria are "mse" for the mean squa\n             red error, which is equal to variance reduction \n             as feature selection criterion, and "mae" for\n              the mean absolute error.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |